pauljonescodes/supertonal/README.md

 ![Alt text](Screenshots/wide.JPG "Supertonal")

-Supertonal is a work-in-progress guitar multi-effects processor featuring, in rough order:
+Supertonal is a work-in-progress guitar multi-effects processor.

+Take a listen to a [sample](https://github.com/pauljonescodes/supertonal/tree/master/Sounds).

+It's capabilities, in a rough order:

 - A tuner
 - Gain staging